Valentyne Suite

-Valentyne Suite was the second album released by the band Colosseum.
+Valentyne Suite is the second album released by the band Colosseum.
 It was Vertigo Records' first album release, and reached number 15 in the UK Albums Chart in 1969.
 The album peaked at number 18 in Australia in 1970.

 Though the song "The Kettle" is officially listed as having been written by Dick Heckstall-Smith and Jon Hiseman, a credit which is confirmed by Hiseman's liner notes for the album, bassist and producer Tony Reeves later claimed that it was written by guitarist and vocalist James Litherland.
 The song's riff was later interpolated in three songs, notably "Ya Mama" by Fatboy Slim.

 Reception

 AllMusic derided the first three tracks, referring to "The Kettle" and "Butty's Blues" as, "tarted-up 12-bar blues", and claiming that "Elegy" was beyond James Litherland's abilities as a vocalist.
 They were more approving of the rest of the album, and described Dave Greenslade's solo on "The Valentyne Suite" as, "something to offer a challenge to vintage Keith Emerson, but with swing."
 They were critical of Litherland and Reeves's playing on the song, however, and concluded, "In retrospect this might not quite the classic it seemed at the time, but it remains listenable..."